Zero-Tang/NoirVisor/src/vt_core/readme.md

 Exactly, what we should do is to redirect the VPID (increment by 1).

 ## Virtualize EPT
 To virtualize EPT, we should merge the page tables.
 However, I don't have an algorithm regarding page-table merging.
-So, the VMX-nesting feature in future NoirVisor may not support EPT unless I have one. <br>
+So, the VMX-nesting feature in future NoirVisor may not support EPT unless I have one. \
 An easier, and high-performance, but protection-degraded approach to achieve this goal is to simply pass the EPT Pointer from the guest to the processor.
 This approach is fine for virtual machine monitors like VMware Workstation, VirtualBox, etc. because the physical memories to be virtualized do not conflict with NoirVisor's EPT Protection.
 However, this approach is indeed unsuitable to global hypervisors like NoirVisor itself.

 ## Utilize VMCS-Shadowing
 This feature could be a hard-point for me because my lab does not own a processor that supports this feature.
-The newest Intel CPU I have is the Intel Core i7-7500U, where the VMCS-Shadowing feature is unsupported. <br>
+The newest Intel CPU I have is the Intel Core i7-7500U, where the VMCS-Shadowing feature is unsupported. \
 In addition, VMware WorkStation (by now, version 16.1.2) does not emulate VMCS shadowing, even if the host machine supports it.
-(Tested on Intel i5-6400 CPU, a machine that does not belong to my lab) <br>
+(Tested on Intel i5-6400 CPU, a machine that does not belong to my lab) \
 With VMCS-Shadowing, we can reduce the VM-Exits induced by vmread and vmwrite instructions.

 ## L2 Virtual Machine Control Structure
-Since I do not have sufficient supplies to develop VMCS-Shadowing support, software-based VMCS virtualization is necessary. <br>
+Since I do not have sufficient supplies to develop VMCS-Shadowing support, software-based VMCS virtualization is necessary. \
-Here, I re-emphasize the point: <br>
+Here, I re-emphasize the point: \
 On VM-Entry the processor triggered a VM-Exit due to vmlaunch or vmresume instruction execution.
 In this regard, we could say processor moved from L1 to L0.
-To virtualize the VM-Entry, we should move processor from L0 to L2. <br>
+To virtualize the VM-Entry, we should move processor from L0 to L2. \
 On VM-Exit the processor moved from L2 to L0.
-To virtualize the VM-Exit, we should move processor from L0 to L1. <br>
+To virtualize the VM-Exit, we should move processor from L0 to L1. \
-Therefore, nested VM-Entry, in concept is moving the processor from L1 to L2, but in fact is L1 to L0 then to L2; nested VM-Exit, in concept is moving the processor from L2 to L1, but in fact is L2 to L0 then to L1. <br>
+Therefore, nested VM-Entry, in concept is moving the processor from L1 to L2, but in fact is L1 to L0 then to L2; nested VM-Exit, in concept is moving the processor from L2 to L1, but in fact is L2 to L0 then to L1. \

 ### L2 VMCS Programming Consideration
 In system, there might be multiple virtual machines running.
 Thus, there could be multiple VMCS in different states.
 How to implement the multi-NestedVMCS support?
-Followings are my algorithm design. <br>
+Followings are my algorithm design. \
 Make two kinds of VMCS for L2: <b> L2C and L2T </b>.

 - L2C-VMCS is where vmread and vmwrite instructions result.
 L2C is allocated by host.
 It is formatted hypervisor-implementation specific.